What is the main source of law authorising this entity form?

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

 Minimum corporate capital value is EUR 10,000.
 Cash and in-kind contributions are permitted.
-In case contributions are made in cash, and if the S.r.l. has more than 1 quotaholder, the quotaholders can pay-in only 25% of the total amount of the contribution.
-In such case, the directors will call the residual contribution to be made.
+If contributions are made in cash, and if the S.r.l. has more than one (1) quota holder, the quota holders can pay-in only 25% of the total amount of the contribution.
+In such cases, the directors will call for the residual contribution to be made.

-A cannot have a corporate capital in excess of EUR 9,999.
-In this case, a contribution must be done in cash and fully paid-up.
-Higher part of profits must be reserved until a minimum provided by the law is set.
+In a Società a responsabilità limitata semplificata the minimum corporate capital is EUR 1 and the corporate capital cannot exceed EUR 9,999.
+In these entities, the contribution must be in cash and fully paid-up.
+A higher portion of profits must be reserved until a minimum provided by the law is met.

 The presence of the directors is not required at all for the incorporation of the company.